johnnytam100/FPredX/README.md

 `joblib 1.0.1`

 # Installation
-No installation is required.
+Change the path inside `FPredX_predict.py` to your local MAFFT executable.
-But change the path to your local MAFFT executable inside `FPredX_predict.py`.
+No further installation is required.

 # Prediction
 Simply